“What a child can do today with assistance, she will be able to do by herself tomorrow.”

 Tolerance

-We provider positive relationships.
+We provide positive relationships.

 We promote tolerance of other cultures.